-Acceptance after the test
+Acceptance after examination

-Based on a comprehensive assessment of the results in the audition, the most qualified applicants will be accepted to the programme.
+Based on a comprehensive assessment of the results of the entry audition, the most qualified applicants will be accepted to the course.
 If several applicants are equally qualified, the needs of the music business and the needs of the Royal Academy of Music will be considered for the final group composition.

 Due to the limited number of studentships, the Royal Academy of Music may have to reject applicants even if they have passed the audition.

-9 Bachelor degree in Classical composition (Aarhus)
+10 Bachelor degree in Classical composition (Aarhus)